freetonik/Quantum-Computing-For-Software-Engineers/book.md

 	flip(qubit_1)
 ```

-The measure gate is a command to the instruments to read the state of given qubits and send the data downstream for post-processing.
+The measure gate is a command for the instruments to read the state of given qubits and send the data downstream for post-processing.
 This is a destructive operation, because the complex quantum state is destroyed upon observation.
 So, our qubit 0 being in a superposition thanks to Hadamard gate will collapse to one of the two possible states and no longer be in a superposition.

 Here is the weird part, or at least it was for me: the `cx` gate is **not** "measure qubit 1 and if it is 1 then flip qubit 2".
 There is no measurement involved in that condition!
 After `cx` gate is applied to the pair of qubits, the state of qubit 1 is tied to the state of qubit 0, but the state of qubit 0 is undetermined.
 Now, according to the theoretical mathematical models, measuring those two qubits should always yield the same pairs: either both `0` or both `1`.